-Lastly, since finishing up an important contract a few weeks ago, I’m available for work based in idea curation, forecasting and sense making.
-I work with individuals and organizations wishing to broaden and accelerate their thinking—participate in company strategies relating to products and services, write trend reports and topic briefs, curate events and lead/edit online and print publications.
-Email me to know more.
+By the way, since finishing up my main contract a few weeks ago, I’m available for work based in idea curation, forecasting and sense making.
+I work with individuals and organizations wishing to broaden and accelerate their thinking—I participate in company strategies relating to their products and services, write trend reports and topic briefs, curate events and lead/edit online and print publications.

 The Octonion Math That Could Underpin Physics